redux-observable/redux-observable/docs/basics/Epics.md

 > REMEMBER: Epics run alongside the normal Redux dispatch channel, **after** the reducers have already received them.
 When you map an action to another one, **you are not** preventing the original action from reaching the reducers; that action has already been through them!

-The real power starts to reveal itself when you need to do something asynchronous.
+The real power comes when you need to do something asynchronous.
 Let's say you want to dispatch `PONG` 1 second after receiving the `PING`:

 ```js
 const pingEpic = action$ =>